 Experience the award-winning Discovery Quests Hiking Trails with specially created Guidebooks

 at the Outdoor Discovery Center.
+No dogs on preserve.

 These trails are open weekends Mid-April through Mid-November.
 Quest Visitor Center is open from 9am until 1pm, Saturday and Sunday.